asinfotrack/yii2-toolbox/README.md

 ###### Html
 Extends the Html-helper of Yii2 with additional functionality like disguising email-addresses, bootstrap-elements, text-highlighting, etc.

+###### ImageFactory
+Factory-class to create instances of image drivers.
+To use it, simply call `createInstance($path, $driver=self::DRIVER_GD)` to get an instance and proceed working.
+Make sure either GD- or Imagick-Library is enabled.

 ###### MigrationHelper
 Helper for common tasks concerning migrations (eg checking if a migration was applied, etc).